TheMarlboroMan/pigs-n-cows/README.md

 ## Building.

-This thing depends on a very old libdanSDL for SDL1.2.
-Fortunately I could dig it up from my mailbox and patch it with a few missing features.

 You must either do a build to use on the computer you are building or to create an AppImage from the build (the appimage has a particular path for the resources).

 execute build.sh [regular|appimage]